crumion/ComputerVisionProject/Part 3 Delieverables.md

 The model correctly classified 24.11% of the validation images.
 Some of the images were incorrectly formated which threw a value error, so I added exception handling to circumnavigate this error.
 168 images were not tested and thrown out because of this error.
 Of the 10,000 images, 2411 remained correctly formatted, classified, and ready for adversarial attacks.

 I used the Fast Gradient Sign Method to generate adversarial attacks on each image.
 I started at 0 epsilon and used step sizes of 0.00001 until the model predicted an incorrect classification.
 Since this was a linear search, my script took days to run only a fraction of the dataset.
 Instead of taking a smaller sample size, I decided to use a faster search algorithm.
-I wrote a bisectional method algorithm to find the smallest epsilon, which resulted in much faster speeds.
+I wrote a bisectional method algorithm to find the smallest epsilon, which resulted in much faster speeds [1].
 The method involved finding the midpoint of an upper and lower bound, and then testing which side of the bounds a failure occurs.
 Depending on the success or failure of the prediction, the lower or upper bound would become the middle bound, and a new midpoint would be computed.
-I was able to run the model I initially had used a linear search algorithm to find where the classification
+The algorithm would repeat until the difference between the upper and lower bounds was less than 0.00001 (step value).
+I was able to run the model over the entire validation set in only 6 hours.
+The epsilon values differe

 - A short commentary related to the observed accuracy and ideas for improvements.
 For instance, if you see almost perfect accuracy on the training set, and way worse on the validation set, what does it mean?
 Is it good?
 If not, what do you think you could do to improve the generalization capabilities of your solution?
 (6 points)